 Paragraph 245.
 Within two months of the entry of this Order, complaint forms will be made available, at a minimum, in English and Spanish.
 The MCSO will make reasonable efforts to ensure that complainants who speak other languages (including sign language) and have limited English proficiency can file complaints in their preferred language.
 The fact that a complainant does not speak, read, or write in English, or is deaf or hard of hearing, will not be grounds to decline to accept or investigate a complaint.

-Based on the Monitor's 10th Quarterly Report MCSO is not in Phase 1 compliance.
-MCSO is in Phase 2 compliance.
+MCSO is in Phase 1 and Phase 2 compliance.